WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 -   Select the **Export** option to download a zip file containing the files.
 Unpack the files.
 -   Copy the updated `index.html` file from `theme/templates/` to your theme's `templates` folder.
 -   Copy template part one and two from `theme/parts/` to your theme's `parts` folder.
--   Open `index.html` and update the template part slugs in the block markup.

 Saved templates have precedence over theme files.
 To use the updated theme files, go to **Appearance > Templates** and **Appearance > Template parts** and delete the saved templates.